2020 McLaren Speedtail F1, $2.62 million (credit: Andy Morgan, photographer)

 Exotic Car Insurance: A Complete Guide

 Exotic refers to unique and elite cars with expensive price tags, for example, Ferrari, Lamborghini, and Porsche.
 They are rare, one of a kind, and share the supercar prestige, plus they are noticeable.
-They have custom made parts designed to the owner's specification.
+They have custom-made parts designed to the owner's specifications.
 Furthermore, they are expensive to keep, drive, and insure.

 Are you planning to buy an exotic car?
 Then you should know an exotic car insurance policy is a must.
 Classifications include sports, classic, luxury, vintage, collector, or exotic insurance.

 The widespread assumption is that the value of exotic cars appreciates with time, unlike standard cars, which depreciate.
 As such, they require different insurance policies.

 What's Different about Exotic Car Insurance?